UniversalDependencies/UD_Swedish-Talbanken/README.md

 From v2.15 to v2.16
 - Fixed errors in the annotation of "vara" (be) as AUX vs. VERB.
 - Removed "behöva" (need) from the inventory of auxiliaries.
+- Harmonized lemmas, UPOS and features for participles.

 <pre>
 === Machine readable metadata ==============